scolapicchioni/blazor/Lab09/readme.md

 - In the `Solution Explorer`, right click the `PhotoSharingApplication.WebServices.REST.Photos` project, select `Properties`
 - In the `Properties` window of your project, click on `Debug`
-- In the `Profile`, select `IIS Express`
+- In the `App Url`, ensure that the value is `https://localhost:5003;http://localhost:5002`
 - Save
-- Open the `launchSettings.json` file located under the `Properties` folder
-- Locate the `sslPort` property and set it to `44303`
-- Save
-- Click on the green arrow (or press F5) and verify that the project starts from port 44303
+- Click on the green arrow (or press F5) and verify that the project starts from port 5003
 - Stop the application

 ### Comments gRPC API